lf-energy/memorials/shuli-goodman.md

 Thank you Shuli for your leadership and powerful inspiration to all of us involved in trying to make our world a better place.
 You will always be in our memories and in our hearts!

+## ben van 't ende

+I met Shuli in 2019 at the Alliander meeting just outside of Arnhem (NL).
+We enjoyed dinner in the evening with a few other participants.
+We had a lovely conversation about Buddhism, meditation and a few of her favourite authors.
+We stayed in touch after that.
+I really appreciated her leadership, because of the holistic approach and long-term vision.
+A compassionate way of thinking/leadership that we so dearly need to make this world a better place.